YordanGeorgiev/qto/doc/md/concepts_doc.md

 ### 3.3.
 Issues / Issue items / items
-Issue item is the shortest possible description of task , activity , note or anything requiring distinguishable and prerferable measurable action or producing verfifiable outcome.
+Issue item is the shortest possible description of task , activity , note or anything requiring distinguishable and preferably measurable action or producing verifiable outcome.
 Issues could be of different types - tasks, activities, notes etc.
+Each issue MUST BE assigned to one and only one person.